 Gratitude gets a lot attention this time of year.
 Experts suggest that being grateful for others has a positive effect on relationships, which is probably why you hear a lot of people saying they’re grateful for “friends and family” when it’s their turn at the Thanksgiving roundtable.
 But what about at work?
 Does gratitude affect your team in the same way?
 Of course it does.

 How Gratitude Affects Your Team

 Being a grateful leader is more than a few pats on the back and an “way to go team” at the end of a busy shift.
-It’s more than secret Santas and Christmas cookies in the breakroom.
-It’s more than employee of the month and top seller awards.
-All these gestures matter in the big picture, but it’s truly the accumulation of many smaller things that will truly show gratitude.
+It’s more than secret Santas and holiday cookies in the breakroom.
+It’s more than employee-of-the-month and top seller awards.
+All these gestures matter in the big picture, but it’s the accumulation of many smaller things that will truly demonstrate gratitude.
 Follow these tips:

 Benefits of Being a Grateful Leader

 When you show gratitude for your employees, it has a ripple effect.
 Employees who feel appreciated will appreciate each other and, just as important, your guests.

 The management section of our blog is dedicated to helping you meet your leadership goals.
 Check it out!